Connecting innovators worldwide

 Every year, the Zero Project invites changemakers from around the world—regardless of sector, organization size, or country—to nominate innovative solutions for the Zero Project Awards.
 The Zero Project Call for Nominations 2026 (#ZeroCall26) is focused on the topics of Accessibility, ICT, and Crisis Response.
 Solutions are evaluated based on their innovation, impact, and scalability, all with the goal of advancing the implementation of the UN Convention on the Rights of Persons with Disabilities (CRPD).

-Awardees don’t just receive recognition—they become part of the global Zero Project Network, present at the Zero Project Conference at the United Nations Office at Vienna, join the Zero Project Inclusive Arts Community, and receive other opportunities to advance their solutions.
+Awardees receive more than recognition—they become part of the global Zero Project Network, present at the Zero Project Conference at the United Nations Office at Vienna, join the Zero Project Inclusive Arts Community, and receive other opportunities to advance their solutions.

 Discover Arts Awardees